Yandex Cloud

 4. Navigate to the Navigation tab.

-5. Make sure the Managed Service for YDB database contains a table named public_sensors with the test data.
+5. Verify that the Managed Service for YDB database contains the public_sensors table with test data.

 3. Connect to the Managed Service for PostgreSQL source cluster and populate the sensors table with data: